 • Get your heart and lungs working harder.

-• Help you with your balance.
+• Help you with your balance and ability to move.

 You'll also learn how to cool off between exercises, since heat can make symptoms worse.